uwm-cs561/stunning-goggles/report/final/main.typ

 With the advent of large language models, the possibility of automated assistance in interpreting semi-structured and dynamic log streams is on the horizon.
 It is already possible to copy and paste your logs into ChatGPT and ask it questions, often receiving fairly helpful results.
 However, there are a few downsides to this: a) it may leak your proprietary information to third parties, and b) ChatGPT does not have the full context of your codebase, which may be necessary to properly contextualize the errors.

-A fully-local language model avoids the first issue, and fine-tuning it on a single specific codebase addresses the second.
+A fully-local language model (LM) avoids the first issue, and fine-tuning it on a single specific codebase addresses the second.
 In order for this to be economically viable for a small organization, the model would need to be small and based on a pretrained open-source model.
 For example, the recently released Llama 3.2 with 1B parameters is advertised as fitting onto edge and mobile devices.

 As a first step towards generating natural-language "advice" on how to fix issues or even automatically generating fix code, the model must be able to identify the error from within the log text.
 This will be our focus in this project.

+Our core research questions are:

+- RQ1: Can a local version of a (consumer grade) open-source LM be used to identify errors?
+- RQ2: Can fine-tuning the LM on build log datasets increase its usefulness?

+Our general approach is to take a consumer-grade, open-source LM, fine-tune it on open-source data using consumer-grade hardware, and compare the performance of the base model with the fine-tuned model on a downstream evaluation task that asks the LM to essentially summarize a DevOps log by repeating back only the section relevant to the error.
+We reason that the first step towards machine-assisted solutions is identification of the problem.

 = Related Work
 // Related literature and how your proposal is different.